 Beijing is an immense city with almost 22 million residents, a city with a history more that started more than 3000 years ago.
 Beijing translates to Capital of the North (Bei means north and Jing means capital) and it has been the capital of China for more than 900 years.

 You could easily spend months exploring Beijing and you will not have seen everything in this impressive and expansive city.
 Unfortunately, we had only three days to visit Beijing…

 Nevertheless, I tried to fit in as much sightseeing as possible, while keeping our 10-month-old baby happy at the same time.
-In this guide I’ll share everything you need to know to plan an amazing family trip to Beijing.
+In this guide, I’ll share everything you need to know about visiting Beijing with kids.

 What is the best time to visit Beijing?